shikokuchuo/mirai/README.md

 {mirai} implements a deferred evaluation pipe `%>>%` for working with potentially unresolved values.

-Pipe a mirai `$data` value forward into a function or series of functions and it initially returns an ‘unresolvedExpr’.
+Pipe a ‘mirai’ or mirai `$data` value forward into a function or series of functions and it initially returns an ‘unresolvedExpr’.

 The result may be queried at `$data`, which will return another ‘unresolvedExpr’ whilst unresolved.
 However when the original value resolves, the ‘unresolvedExpr’ will simultaneously resolve into a ‘resolvedExpr’, for which the evaluated result will be available at `$data`.

+A piped expression should be wrapped in `resolve()` to ensure that the return value is always an ‘unresolvedExpr’ or ‘resolvedExpr’ as the case may be.

 It is possible to use `unresolved()` around a ‘unresolvedExpr’ or its `$data` element to test for resolution, as in the example below.